Georgia audit to trigger hand tally of presidential vote

 There is no mandatory recount law in Georgia, but state law provides that option to a trailing candidate if the margin is less than 0.5 percentage points.
 Biden’s lead stood at 0.28 percentage points as of Wednesday afternoon.

-Once the results from the audit are certified, the losing campaign can then request that recount, which will be performed by scanners that read and tally the votes, Raffensperger said.
+Once the results from the audit are certified, the losing campaign can then request that recount, which will be done using scanners that read and tally the votes, Raffensperger said.

 U.S. Rep. Doug Collins, a Georgia Republican who’s leading Trump’s legal efforts in Georgia, called the upcoming audit a “first step.”
 He noted the Trump campaign had requested a hand recount.